aes5001/5GIIK-testbed/README.md

 ./install_osm.sh 2>&1 | tee osm_install_log.txt
 ```

 You can then check if the installation has been done correctly with the following commands.
-These commands show the created docker containers that are built on your machine.

 ```
 docker stack ps osm |grep -i running docker service ls
 ```

-Then you can simply navigate to the OSM GUI by accessing the IP address of your host machine and using "admin/admin" as OSM credentials.
-It is recommended to change the password after the first time login.
-For accessing the OSM installed on a remote machine, if you did not install ssh server, execute the following command on your main host and then you will be able to access the host machine remotely.
+Simply navigate to the OSM GUI by accessing the IP address of your host machine and using "admin/admin" as OSM credentials.
+For accessing the OSM installed on a remote machine, execute the following command on your main host.

 ```
 sudo apt-get install openssh-server